Bassett88/arkosR36S/Home.md

 fewt for advice \
 npaladin2000 for donation of the RG351P device so I could release this OS on it. \
 RetroGameCorps for the youtube review \
+That One (Seong) for assistance with core updates \
 BadBrent for advice \
 RadioMan for testing and feedback \
 IggyV for testing and feedback \